pgaljan/productPlanner/README.md

 - delivered in a VB-free excel workbook

 #### Structure Planner delivers...
-- summarized measures and aggregated tasks by workstream
 - completely user-defined task, subtask, and resource lists
+- prompts for task, subtask, and resource reduction and deduplication
-- extensible workstreams
+- measures and tasks summarized and aggregated by extensible workstream
 - instant visual feedback on parameters when created/edited/deleted

-#### Structure Planner will (in the future)...
+#### In the future, Structure Planner will...
+- have a better README with usage and screenshots
+- deliver a better cost management UX
+- improved phase management with forecast measures like revenue and margin
+- visuals displaying revenue/margin against project expenditure
 - deliver a nice roadmap chart of phases
-- deliver a better cost management UX
-- use a defined table for phases, with sister attributes such as revenue and margin
-- have a better README with usage and screenshots